Rhonda McKinney, M.S., LMFT

 I am Arab-American and grew up in Honolulu, Hawaii.
 After earning a bachelor’s degree in psychology, I began my career as a high school teacher, then changed my mind and went back to my passion of understanding and working with people from a psychological perspective.
-I recently completed my doctorate in Clinical Psychology at the University of Denver, and this will be my second year working as a counselor at the SMaCC.
-I have provided treatment and assessment in educational, forensic, medical, and private settings to clients of all ages; however, working with a college population has been most interesting and rewarding for me.
+I completed my doctorate in Clinical Psychology at the University of Denver, and this will be my third year working as a counselor at the SMaCC.
+Since embarking on my journey of helping and connecting with people, my work with the college students at CWU has been the most rewarding for me.
 I am dedicated to working with clients on a wide variety of issues, and am especially interested in anxiety, spirituality, diversity, and relationships.
 Other passions of mine include hiking and playing music.

 Paul Reppas, Ph.D.